-In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02 Leases (Topic 842).
-The update modified the classification criteria and requires lessees to recognize the assets and liabilities on the balance sheet for most leases.
-The update was effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
-Adoption of this update as of January 1, 2019 did not have a material impact on the Company's consolidated financial statements because the Company has no long-term operating leases.
+In August 2018, the Financial Accounting Standards Board ("FASB") issued Auditing Standards Update ("ASU") No. 2018-13 Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
+The update removes, modifies and makes additions to the disclosure requirements on fair value measurements.
+The update was adopted as of January 1, 2020, and its adoption did not have a material impact on the Company's consolidated financial statements.